View MapView Map

 Boyne River Adventures

-The sweeping bends and lush riverbanks of the Boyne are full of life and colour and can be fully experienced with an action-packed day of rafting or kayaking with Boyne Valley Activities.
-Or maybe you’d rather gently bob and weave your way down the river in a boat that was used in Game of Thrones?
-Explore Westeros right here in Meath on a journey with Boyne Boats.
+The sweeping bends and lush riverbanks of the Boyne are full of life and colour.
+Experience it in full with an action-packed day of rafting or kayaking with Boyne Valley Activities

 World famous Brú na Bóinne